 You can check the classes available in the jar as follows:

 jar -xvf storm-starter-0.0.1-storm-0.9.0.1.jar | grep Sentence jar -xvf storm-starter-0.0.1-storm-0.9.0.1.jar | grep Split jar -xvf storm-starter-0.0.1-storm-0.9.0.1.jar | grep WordCount

 Let’s run the storm job.
-It has a Spout job to generate random sentences.
+It has a Spout job to generate random sentences while the bolt counts the different words.
 There is a split Bolt Process along with the Wordcount Bolt Class.